-- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Allied Elevator. - Elevator Service Company Contact Information: 905-305-0195. - Where to find Elevator Service Company Contract: Executive Director's Office. - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
-Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: Service elevator switch located in elevator room in the basement area, passenger elevator switch located in the elevator room in the penthouse on the roof. - Insert plan for out of service elevator/transportation of residents as applicable to your building: The elevators have a call button in them to phone for help.
-The service provider will contact the Home to inform them of trapped individual.
-The Home will call Maintenance to verify trapped individual.
-The elevator service company technician will be called to determine ETA for assistance or 911 call to the fire department for assistance.
+- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Allied - Elevator Service Company Contact Information: 905 305 0195 - Where to find Elevator Service Company Contract: on our team Multi-site contract - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
+Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: Top of the Panel Key - Use the other resident/visitor elevator.
+If both are not functional, use the service elevator.
+If the service elevator is out of service, use the resident/visitor elevators.